 Just about everything in our world is changing, but there are still some fundamentals that remain constant.
 Now more than ever, the traits of a great salesperson come down to selling principles and behaviors rooted in ethics and integrity.

-What are the traits of a great salesperson in 2021?
+What are the traits of a truly great salesperson?
 Many sales leaders are grappling with this question as they navigate today’s rapidly evolving sales landscape while sticking to their selling principles.

 Coming into the year, only 6% of Chief Sales Officers said they were extremely confident about their team’s ability to meet or exceed revenue goals.
 That doesn’t necessarily mean their salespeople aren’t talented or motivated.
 But it is a reflection of a new selling reality.
 Remote selling isn’t going anywhere.
 The buying process has gotten much more complex.
 Customer expectations are higher than ever.
 And organizations are now finding themselves competing head to head for talent as well as new business.